sksketer/java-basic-beginner-program/README.md

-all of these program's are very good and will be very helpfull
+These all programs are written in java programming language.
+And all are array programs.